khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/iconography.md

 Todo: Add specs for additional icon sizes

-## Keylines and optical weight
+## Keylines

+A keyline grid is a set of guides to help maintain visual balance between icons.
+Use it as a starting point and guide, but not a hard rule.
+There are four basic shapes that represent common icon scale and placement.
 Squares can fill the live area, while circles and rectangles can extend into the padding, which allows icons to be proportionately consistent.

 <figure class="figure" role="figure" aria-label="Keyline grid">
   <img class="figure-img" src="/img/icons-keylines.svg" alt="Icon keyline grid" role="img" />